Andron (film)

-Andron (also known as Andron: The Black Labyrinth) is a 2015 science fiction action film written and directed by Francesco Cinquemani and starring Alec Baldwin and Danny Glover.
+Andron (also known as Andron: The Black Labyrinth) is a 2015 science fiction action film written and directed by Francesco Cinquemani and starring Leo Howard and Gale Harold, with Alec Baldwin and Danny Glover in supporting roles.

 Plot

 Ten survivors are brainwashed and put into a maze where only one can survive.
 They are living in a world where people put their fates in the contestants' hands, ruled by the rich.

 Based on an Italian TV series.